-Selecting a pair of hiking boots, from the bamboozlingly broad range of brands and styles that are available these days is not an easy process.
+Knowing how to choose a pair of hiking boots, from the bewilderingly broad range of brands and styles that are available these days, can be daunting

-On the one hand it’s fantastic to have such an expansive choice of technically advanced footwear – a few decades ago, everyone just stomped around in stiff leather boots, regardless of whether they were going on a Sunday afternoon stroll or attempting to climb the Matterhorn, and if things got slippery they’d bang some nails through the sole for grip.
+On the one hand it’s brilliant to have such a wide choice of technically advanced footwear – years ago, everyone just stomped around in stiff leather boots, regardless of whether they were going on a Sunday afternoon stroll or attempting to climb the Matterhorn, and if things got slippery they’d bang some nails through the sole for grip.

-But, where on earth do you begin amongst this embarrassment of riches?
+But, where on earth do you begin to sort through this embarrassment of riches?

 We can help with that question.
 The best starting point is with an honest analysis about what you’re likely to be doing in those boots, where you’re most likely to be doing it, and when.